kazhala/dotbare/README.md

 - [ ] Man page
 - [ ] Command line completion for git commands?
 - [ ] Installation method

+## Background

+dotbare was initially part of my personal scripts, I had a hard time sharing those scripts and as the number of scripts grows, I feel like is more appropriate to make a dedicated project for it.
+I hope you find it useful and enjoy it, thanks!

 ## Credit